SiliconLabs/wisun-br-linux-docker/README.md

     DOCKER_BUILDKIT=1 docker build --build-arg "GIT_DESCRIBE=$(git describe --tag --match v*)" --ssh default -t wisun-img .

-Note that `DOCKER_BUILDKIT` and `--ssh` are necessary to authenticate to the Silabs private git repository.
-If this step fail, check the section [I am unable to build the image](#i-am-unable-to-build-the-image)
+Note that `DOCKER_BUILDKIT` and `--ssh` are necessary to authenticate to the Github private git repository.
+If this step fail, check the section [I have an error while retrieving `wsbrd` sources](#i-have-an-error-while-retrieving-wsbrd-sources)

-Then, you may save a bit of bytes by removing the build environment and only keeping the final image:
+Then, you may save a bunch of bytes by removing the build environment and only keeping the final image:

     docker image prune